Optimise growth for a W-shaped recovery

 The Structured Product outperformed the return of the index by capturing the lowest point of the index over the 3-year term.

-If investors believe in the “W recovery” and that the ASX200 will experience short term volatility but are optimistic about a longer-term recovery over 3 years, then this Structured Product will outperform a passive investment strategy.
+If investors believe in the “W recovery” and that the ASX200 will experience short term volatility but are optimistic about a longer-term recovery over 3 years, then this Structured Product will a passive investment strategy.

 If this view does not materialise, investors would still receive the direct exposed to the performance of the index over three years.